abdelhamidfg/agnews-rag-demo/README.md

-# AG News RAG Demo with Open GenAI Stack / LlamaStack
+#  RAG Demo with Open GenAI Stack / LlamaStack

 This repository demonstrates how to build a metadata-aware Retrieval-Augmented Generation (RAG) application using **Open GenAI Stack (OGX) / LlamaStack**, **Milvus**, **vLLM**, and the **AG News** dataset.